NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/config.md

 # Configuration

-Out-of-the-box the SkillTree service (skills-service) comes packaged with smart defaults that are designed to work well for the development and prototyping.
+Out-of-the-box the SkillTree service (skills-service) comes packaged with smart defaults that are designed to work well for development and prototyping.
 In this section we'll discuss how to configure each distribution type followed by the catalog of available options.

 There are two official types of distributions:

 - Jar-based: hosted on [GitHub](https://github.com/NationalSecurityAgency/skills-service/releases/latest)
 - Docker: hosted on [DockerHub](https://hub.docker.com/r/skilltree/skills-service)

-There are generally these types of configuration properties:
+There are generally two types of configuration properties:

 - *Application properties* - passed to the application
 - *JVM System properties* - passed to JVM via ``-D`` or ``-X`` on the command line